Configuring Bitbucket Cloud project binding

 Reporting analysis metrics in the Bitbucket repository overview

-For a bound project, the analysis metrics of the main branch are reported in the Bitbucket repository overview, see Viewing the issues detected on a pull request for more information.
+For a bound project, the analysis metrics of the main branch are reported in the Bitbucket repository overview, see In your DevOps platform for more information.
 To enable this feature, you must enable the Repository Overview widget.

 Enabling the Repository Overview Widget

-• The Repository Overview always shows the status for the master branch, even if you select another branch.
+The Repository Overview always shows the status for the main branch, even if you select another branch.
 This is a limitation of the current integration with Bitbucket.

 Last updated